Characteristics of High-Functioning Sociopaths

 You can’t “fix” another person if they’re not motivated to change.
 So if you’re in a relationship with someone with ASPD and they refuse to get help, you should seriously consider the negative consequences of staying in the relationship in your life.

-Also, reach out for help from a therapist or find a support group.
-It’s important to learn how to recognize toxic patterns and manipulation, set boundaries, protect yourself, and move on to build your life.
+Consider reaching out for support through Calmerry, connecting with a therapist who can guide you in recognizing toxic patterns and manipulation.
+It’s crucial to learn how to set boundaries, protect yourself, and move forward to build your life.